 The vulnerabilities of those whose first language is not English are reflected in relevant school policies and procedures and the teacher responsible for liaising with this group is aware of those policies and procedures.
 Another important part of this role is ensuring, through regular inset briefings, that the teaching staff remain conscious of cultural, linguistic and behavioural nuances of those from other cultures.

-All Overseas Pupils who live more than a 2 hour flight from the UK are required to have a Guardian based in the United Kingdom, who is not an older sibling at school in the UK.
-Parents or agents may choose to appoint such guardians and register them with us as part of the entry process to the School, or they may take advantage of the school’s own Guardianship Scheme, which places pupils with local host families.
+All Overseas Pupils are required to have a Guardian based in the United Kingdom, who is not an older sibling at school in the UK.
+Parents or agents may choose to appoint such guardians and register them with us as part of the entry process to the School, or they may take advantage of the school’s own Hosting Scheme, which places pupils with local host families.
 Information on this Scheme is available from the school or on the school’s website.
-The families act as hosts for the pupils placed with them for Exeats and half-terms, and often see these pupils at other times, too.
+The families act as hosts for the pupils placed with them for half-terms, and often see these pupils at other times, too.

-The Guardianship Manager looks after many of the practicalities of induction, from Visa checks with the local police officer responsible, to arranging buses and taxis to and from London Heathrow; she is in regular contact with parents, too, and liaises with Houseparents over the relevant details of the Overseas Pupils’ arrangements.
+The Host Family Scheme Coordinator looks after many of the practicalities of induction.
+She is in regular contact with parents, too, and liaises with Houseparents over the relevant details of the Overseas Pupils’ arrangements.

 The results achieved by our Overseas Pupils in their mainstream external examinations are excellent, with students going on to study at some of the best universities in the UK, including Oxford, Cambridge, Imperial College, and UCL.